Published by : Bipin BaloniPublished on: July 5, 2021

 Read MoreHealth Benefits of Vajrasana Pose and How to Do It

-Once the practitioners are comfortably seating in Sukhasana or in Vajrasana for the extended time period, they may start entering into half lotus poses for meditation practice.
-This half lotus pose may help the practitioners to get into full lotus pose.
+Once the practitioners are comfortably seated in Sukhasana or Vajrasana for an extended period, they may start entering into half lotus poses for meditation practice.
+This half lotus pose may help practitioners to get into the full lotus pose.
 This practice will give strength to your knees and make the quadriceps and hamstrings flexible enough to fold your legs into full lotus pose.

 Practice:

-• Sit with the legs stretched out on your mat.
+• Sit with your legs stretched out on your mat.

 • Now bend one leg and place the sole of your foot on the inside of the opposite thigh.